veltzer/openbook/README.md

 Who currently contributes?
 ---------------------------
-* Mark Veltzer <mark.veltzer@gmail.com>
-Original developer, lead developer and maintainer.
-Most Tunes

-* Jordan Eldredge <JordanEldredge@gmail.com>
-Tunes and many other contributions

-* Vincent O. <osele31@gmail.com>
-Ideas about using a Jazz lilypond font in openbook.
+Look at the CREDITS file

 Your name could be here if you contribute...

 Where can I see some results?
 ------------------------------
-Check out the PDFs and other outputs in https://veltzer.net/openbook/.
+Check out the PDFs and other outputs in https://veltzer.github.io/openbook.

 Why is there so little documentation?
 --------------------------------------